joshgav/node-report/README.md

 # node-report

-Delivers a human-readable diagnostic summary, written to file.
+Writes a human-readable diagnostic summary to a file upon one of a user-configurable set of triggers.

 The report is intended for development, test and production use, to capture and preserve information for problem determination.
-It includes JavaScript and native stack traces, heap statistics, platform information and resource usage etc. With the report enabled, reports can be triggered on unhandled exceptions, fatal errors, signals and calls to a JavaScript API.
+It includes JavaScript and native stack traces, heap statistics, platform information, resource usage and more.

+Configurable triggers include the following:

+* unhandled exceptions
+* fatal errors
+* signals
+* calls to a JavaScript API

 Supports Node.js v4, v6 and v7 on Linux, MacOS, Windows and AIX.